Black

 Who are you seeking?

-The answers do not log in the company you keep!
+The answer does not lie in the company you keep!

-They have become the excuse for a shallow world of empty breaths!
+They have become an excuse for a shallow world of empty breaths!

 You smoke and burn the world around you to the ground.

-Those who love you are the ashes you watch fall to the ground!
+Those who love you are the ashes you watch fall!

 We are the waste you consume, hoping to ease your pain.